atsushieno/aap-core/README.md

 ### Queryable service manifest for plugin lookup

 Unlike Apple Audio Units, AAP plugins are not managed by Android system.
 Instead, AAP hosts can query AAPs using PackageManager which can look for specific services by intent filter `org.androidaudioplugin.AudioPluginService` and AAP "metadata".
 Here we follow what Android MIDI API does - AAP developers implement `org.androidaudioplugin.AudioPluginService` class and specify it as a `<service>` in `AndroidManifest.xml`.
-Here is an example
+Here is an example:

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"